 Recent external roles

-- 2018 - present: Lake District National Park - State of the Park, Working Group on Soil and Water.
-This group informs the 5-year statutory reporting for the National Park on the environmental pressures, and I represent the University of Cumbria as one of the LDNP Stakeholders.
+- 2018 - 2019: Lake District National Park - State of the Park, Working Group on Soil and Water.
+This group informs the 5-year statutory reporting for the National Park on the environmental pressures, and I represented the University of Cumbria as one of the LDNP Stakeholders.

 2014 - present: External Examiner, BSc Geography/Physical Earth Science programmes, Swansea University.